Updated – 27/5/16

 Thanks to our neighbours at Romney Marsh for a lovely Combined Training event on 1st May in the sunshine.
-Well done to Allisya who won her class, Aidan who was 2nd and 4th and Hannah who was 5th.
+Well done to Allisya who won her class, and Hannah who was 5th.

 NEW – Long cold day at Mid Surrey Tet but some great results in all sections, despite the scary owl hole jump.
 Full report to follow….

 NEW – Area SJ – if you wish to compete please email Julia by 15th May.
 For info -The Bullock cup will be run with the novice class and the Eclipse cup has been replaced by the Grassroots competition.
 Intermediates and opens will run on surface and novice and grassroots will be on grass arenas.
 All classes start in the morning.
 Heights of classes are:

 OPEN Area: First Round – 1.10m Second Round – 1.15m There will be two double combinations in the first round and a double and a treble combination in the 2nd round If the second or third part of a combination is a spread it must be built to be jumped off two non-jumping strides A Water Tray will be included in the second round A water jump may be included No parallel or ascending oxer may be more than 10cm wider than it is high.
 (Triple Bar – width should not exceed the height + 1/3) Championships: First Round – 1.15m Second Round –

 some fences will be 1.20m There will be one double and one treble combination at 1.10m A Water Tray will be included in the second round A water jump may be included No parallel or ascending oxer may be more than 10cm wider than it is high.
 (Triple Bar – width should not exceed the height + 1/3)